shahchayan9/RAG-Architecture/README.md

 Refer the report attached for architecture and some sample prompts and responses.

 ## Usage Instructions
+1. To install all required Python libraries, run the command:
+> pip install -r requirements.txt

-To run the streamlit application, run the command:
+2. To run the application, run the command:
 > python3 -m streamlit run RAG.py